 James Merrill House, Stonington

 Home of award-winning poet, James Ingram Merrill (1926-1995), and a National Historic Landmark!
-This Site is listed on PCT’s Creative Places website and included in the LGBTQ+ Places of Connecticut survey.
+This site is listed on PCT’s Creative Places website and included in the LGBTQ+ Places of Connecticut survey.

 Coltsville, Hartford